solhint-community/solhint-community/docs/rules/security/check-send-result.md

 ```

 ### Notes
-- Rule will rise false positive on this: `bool success = walletAddress.send(amount); require(success, "Failed to send"); `
+- You should use no-unused-var to track that the variable you assign the return value of .send to is actually used
-- Rule will skip ERC777 "send" function to prevent false positives
+- Rule will skip ".send" calls with arity != 1 to avoid false positives on ERC777 sends. you might get a false positive regardless if you define a .send function taking one argument

 ## Examples
 ### 👍 Examples of **correct** code for this rule